How to get started in BMX Racing - FAQs

 2 – Rocket BMX is a local race team and online/mobile bike shop.
 They carry a selection of new and used bikes, parts and safety gear.
 Contact Bud Higgins [email protected] for more details or see him at the track.

-3 – There is also a large selection of online retailers for BMX Racing products. www.powersbikeshop.com is located in Northern Virginia and they carry a large selection of racing products and gear, www.jrbicycles.com and www.danscomp.com are mega online retailers who have a massive selection of bike parts and complete race bikes that range from entry level to top of the line.
+4 – There is also a large selection of online retailers for BMX Racing products. www.powersbikeshop.com has a full service website if you cant get to the store.
+Additionally www.jrbicycles.com and www.danscomp.com are online retailers who have large selection of bike parts and complete race bikes.

 Q - OK, I know where to find a bike, but what size bike do should I look for?